-The most recent study by the Centers of Disease Control (CDC) found that Black women suffer death at a partner’s hands more often than women of any other race.
+The Centers for Disease Control and Prevention (CDC) found that Black women suffer death at a partner’s hands more often than women of any other race.
 Black women were also found most likely to be shot to death; 57.7 percent died of a gunshot wound.
 The study found that over half of all female murder victims are killed by intimate partners and that 98 percent of the homicidal partners, regardless of race or method used to kill, were men.
 This study looked at murders from 2003-2014.
 The domestic violence I survived happened in 2003.

 In 2007, I was involved in theater in Skid Row.
 Urban Possibilities was having a Night of Monologues and I asked if it would be okay if I wrote my own.
 They agreed and helped me start to develop my piece, “Justice?
 Or Just Me?”